- Chart

 Threats

-- Intensifying competition from online retailers and traditional grocers.
+- Intensifying competition from online retailers (Amazon) and discounters (Walmart, Dollar General)

-- Changes in consumer shopping habits and preferences.
+- Changes in consumer preferences and shopping habits

 Competitors and Market Share